-Research in obstetrics and gynecology includes projects in various subspecialties of women’s health.
-Studies are conducted as part of independent faculty research, as well as resident research done as a required component of the OB/GYN residency training program.
-Projects include evidence-based medicine, prospective randomized clinical trials and basic science studies to evaluate novel therapies and biomarkers.
-Studies are completed as collaboration between OB/GYN Faculty and Cannon research staff.
+Work includes independent faculty research, as well as resident research done as a required component of the OB/GYN residency training program.
+Projects include evidence-based medicine and studies to evaluate therapies and biomarkers.
+Studies are completed as collaboration between OB/GYN faculty and Cannon Research Center [research-and-clinical-trials] staff.

-In addition, the OB/GYN Faculty participates in multi-center industry-sponsored clinical trials in the subspecialties of gynecologic oncology, reproductive endocrinology, maternal-fetal medicine and urogynecology.
+In addition, the OB/GYN faculty participates in multi-center, industry-sponsored clinical trials in gynecologic oncology, reproductive endocrinology, maternal-fetal medicine and urogynecology.

 The OB/GYN Research laboratory is located in the Sonya Hanko Wyatt Molecular Biology Laboratory, a division of Molecular Biology Core Facility on the second floor of Cannon Research Center.
 OB/GYN Research at Cannon Research Center was established in 1989 to investigate the molecular basis and epidemiology of HPV in cervical cancer.
 Since 1996, the research focus of the laboratory has been mainly on Gynecologic Oncology, and, in particular, on Ovarian Cancer under the direction of gynecological oncologists at the Levine Cancer Institute as well as Reproductive Endocrinology.